 Books That Made an Impact in 2022

 It is a new habit that started only a few years ago, but I have been reading 30 to 40 books in each of the last three years.
-It is amazing how much I can read by focusing on 30 pages every morning over coffee without being possessed by my iPhone!
+It is incredible how much I can read by focusing on 30 pages every morning over coffee without being possessed by my iPhone!

 With that in mind, here are the best books I have found useful in developing a healthier inner landscape to cope with the unexpected.